veit/python-basics-tutorial/docs/libs/install.rst

 PyPI
 ~~~~

-The :term:`Python Package Index (PyPI)` is the standard package index, but by
+The :term:`Python Package Index` (:term:`PyPI`) is the standard package index,
-no means the only repository for Python code.
-You can access it directly at
+but by no means the only repository for Python code.
+You can access it directly
-https://pypi.python.org and search for packages or filter the packages by
+at :term:`pypi.org` and search for packages or filter the packages by category.
-category.